simonecoppola/led-autofocus/README.md

 To install, clone the repository, navigate to it in the terminal and then run `pip install .`

 Example and calibration codes are in the `examples` folder.
-More information on components, build instructions and usage is in the documentation.
+More information on components, build instructions and usage is in the documentation: https://simonecoppola.github.io/led-autofocus/

 The project is very much in the early stages so bugs are likely.